Gaga (movement language): Float

 A floating sensation (referred to as 'float') is cultivated throughout.
 Float does not ignore the existence of gravity.
 However rather than giving into gravity and adhering to heaviness, the body uses gravity as a force of energy and even elevation of the limbs.
-Naharin states, “We sense the weight of our body parts, yet, our form is not shaped by gravity.”
+Naharin states: “We sense the weight of our body parts, yet, our form is not shaped by gravity.”
 Additionally, float is intended to facilitate a constant awareness and activeness in which dancers are never completely released, even when they are doing nothing, leaving them 'available' for movement.

 Vocabulary

 Naharin created Gaga terminology specific to bodily functions that activated throughout a dancer's Gaga practice.
-“Biba” means to pull the body away from the seat bones.
+“Biba” means to pull the body away from the sit bones.
 It is meant to create more space and freedom in the lower spine.
 “Tashi” means to move with feet glued to the floor.
 “Pika” is the activation of the spot right beneath the pubic bone.